Are you planning to buy bike lights for night riding?

 This little bike light packs 250 lumens and has a run time of 4.5 hours on a flashing mode, ideal for use during the day time.

 The Kid Grid is part of Knog’s Blinder Mob’s headlight line up.

 What’s unique about the Kid Grid is it uses 16 Surface Mounted LED lights that produces 80 lumens at its maximum brightness.

 It comes with 5 light different modes which you can toggle between Steady High, Steady Low, Strobe, Fancy Flash, Eco Flash.

-Another unique feature is its cable free charging, where you can insert the light directly into a female USB recharging cable.
+Another unique feature is its cable free charging, where you can insert the light directly into a female USB charging cable.

-If you're fussy over how the bike headlight look on your bike, these are for you.
+If you’re fussy over how the bike light look on your bike, these are for you.

 Not only they look good and pro, they can be mounted beneath the bike computer so that they don’t clutter the top of the handlebars.

 The Sirius is a great looking headlight from British brand, Exposure Lights.
 It’s now in its 7th iteration (hence the MK7), so you can be sure that a lot of work has been done to improve it based on the cyclists’ feedbacks.

 It’s body is constructed from an anodised aluminum casing, making it very durable.
 At full power, the single CREE shines at 750 lumens, but with a shorter burn time of 1.5 hours.
 As you tone down the brightness, the burn time increases up to 36 hours for flashing mode.